NickLucche/stable-diffusion-nvidia-docker/README.md

 `-v /path/to/your/hugginface/cache:/root/.cache/huggingface/diffusers`

 Mind that the host path (first path up to ":") might very well be the same as the second if you're using the same diffusers library on the host and you didn't modify `HF_HOME`.

+Some models may require a huggingface token to be downloaded, you can get yours at https://huggingface.co/settings/tokens after registering for free on their website.
+You can then add the token to your env with `-e TOKEN=<YOUR_TOKEN>`.

 **P.S:** Feel free to open an issue for any problem you may face during installation.